-The Community Safety and Harm Reduction Strategy 2017-2020 details three overarching key priorities which the partnership will deliver against over the life of the strategy.
+The Community Safety and Harm Reduction Strategy 2020-2023 details four overarching key priorities which the partnership will deliver against over the life of the strategy.

 The priorities were informed using a range of information, including crime data, strategic assessments, thematic trends and information from key partners and the community to build a well-informed picture of the issues which the city continues to face.

 Each year a strategic assessment is completed to highlight current trends and any new or emerging trends, this coupled with local knowledge informs the priority deliver areas for each year.

 Develop interventions to deter young people from committing violent acts.